chestercodes/chester.codes/content/posts/035-2021-12-15-try-fscs/post.md

             sprintf "Failed: %s" messages |> Error
 ```

+The `FsiExpressionEvaluator` type allows the execution of F# code dynamically via an `fsi` session.
+The code runner app will evaluate user generated expressions and display the output or compiler errors.

 ---

 ## Web app

-Creating the application involves installing the SAFE stack [project template and creating a new project](https://safe-stack.github.io/docs/quickstart/).
+Creating the web application involves installing the SAFE stack [project template and creating a new project](https://safe-stack.github.io/docs/quickstart/).
 This creates the files needed to build the Client and Server components with the application code files stored in the `src` directory.

 ![FableTree](FableTree.png)